Coffee Bean

 Did You Know?

-- 1.Coffee is the second-most traded commodity globally after crude oil, with over 2 billion cups consumed daily worldwide
+- 1.Coffee is the second-most traded commodity globally after crude oil, with approximately 2.25 billion cups consumed daily worldwide.

-- 4.Coffee plants require 3-4 years to mature and produce fruit, and a single plant yields approximately one pound of roasted coffee beans annually
+- 2.The coffee plant requires 3-4 years to produce its first crop of cherries, and each plant yields approximately 1 pound of roasted coffee beans annually.

 Plating Guidance